CHILD & FAMILY POLICY

 Our partnerships are at the heart of our Lab.
 Our partners guide our questions, help us understand the context of the data, and commit to scaling evidence-based programs.
 We work collectively to answer questions that cannot be answered by one agency alone and empower research staff of our partner agencies to lead this work through advanced methodological training.

-Address issues of the whole family and whole child by working collectively with our agency partners.
+Address issues of the whole family and whole child by working collaboratively with our agency partners.

 Build research capacity